garetcrenshaw/sports-tickets/README.md

 - **Stripe Checkout** for ultra-fast conversion.
 - **Supabase** stores both tickets and parking passes (each with unique QR codes).
 - **Resend** delivers beautiful, adaptive emails (tickets only, parking only, or bundled).
-- **Netlify Functions** handle all backend logic with bulletproof logging and schema fallbacks.
+- **Vercel Serverless Functions** handle all backend logic with bulletproof logging and schema fallbacks.

 ## ✨ Highlights